51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 ## Process

-The element needs to produce a JSON representation of the Flow Data.
+The Element needs to produce a JSON representation of the Flow Data.
-There should be a top-level entry for each element containing sub-entries for each property and its value (set to 'null' if there is no value).
+There should be a top-level entry for each Element Data containing sub-entries for each property and its value (set to 'null' if there is no value).

-There are also several meta-data properties with different suffixes that may be added for each property:
+There are also several meta-data Properties with different suffixes that may be added for each property:

 | **Suffix**         | **Description**                                                                                                                                                                                                                                                                              |